twilio/voice-quickstart-android/README.md

 ### <a name="bullet2"></a>2.
 Create a Voice API key

-Go to the API Keys page and create a new API key
+Go to the [API Keys page](https://www.twilio.com/console/voice/dev-tools/api-keys) and create a new API key.

 <img width="700px" src="images/quickstart/add_api_key.png"/>